All Episodes

 That would be a disaster.

-Why, this would be it would lead to civil war.
+Why, this would be, it would lead to civil war.

-It would I would it would lead to total chaos.
+It would lead to total chaos.

-It's kind of like the bait and switch where they say, oh, come in, we have this beautiful car at a low price, and you get there, and then they're like, oh, we're out of that car.
+It's kind of like the bait and switch where they say, oh, come in.

-So the people can't do that.
+And now they're admitting people can't do that.

 Right.

-Uh it's not officially entitled the Baker Commission report, but he and Lee Hamilton are the chairman, is Hamilton guy showing up everywhere on all these important commissions now.
+It's not officially entitled a Baker Commission report, but he and Lee Hamilton are the chairman.

-They have the they're the leaks.
+They have the leaks.

 Who do you people think you are?

-Hell's bells, gang.
+Hell's Bells, gang.

 Who do you think you are?

-Uh their effort in Iran is clearly to show the world that we are irrelevant.
+Their effort in Iran is clearly to show the world that we are irrelevant.

-But as far as the Democrats are concerned, the Iraq study group will provide cover uh and they'll claim credit for whatever recommendations are in it, because the recommendations are based on one premise, and that is we can't win, and that's what excites a Democrats losing wars back in just a second, folks.
+But as far as the Democrats are concerned, the Iraq study group will provide cover, and they'll claim credit for whatever recommendations are in it because the recommendations are based on one premise, and that is we can't win.